Kathryn Dennis Talks Rehab After Drug Test As ‘Southern Charm’ Cast Shares Thomas Ravenel’s New Romance

 Southern Charm has returned to charm its viewers, but for 24-year-old co-star Kathryn Dennis, the challenges revealed last season involving her children and baby daddy Thomas Ravenel are not over.
-Dennis has gotten candid about what took place after she allegedly failed a drug test amid her custody battle with Ravenel, reported the Daily Mail.
+Dennis was candid about what took place after she allegedly failed a drug test amid her custody battle with Ravenel, reported the Daily Mail.

 Kathryn confided in one of the Southern Charm cast members, Danni Baird, about her stay in a California rehab facility.